-☐ Open the Network Security > DoS > Glo obal dialog.
-Activate the TCP SYN protection function SYN protection checkbox. on.
-To do this, in the TCP/UDP frame, mark the TCP $\ \square$ Apply the settings temporarily.
-To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dos tcp-syn To activate the TCP SYN protection function. no dos tcp-syn To deactivate the TCP SYN protection function.
+☐ Open the Network Security > DoS > Global dialog.
+Activate the TCP SYN protection function.
+To do this, in the TCP/UDP frame, mark the TCP SYN protection checkbox. \square Apply the settings temporarily.
+To do this, click the \checkmark button. Ì enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dos tcp-syn To activate the TCP SYN protection function. no dos tcp-syn To deactivate the TCP SYN protection function.